evkx/evkx.github.io/content/models/volkswagen/id.4/ID.4_Pro_4MOTION/_index.md

 A head-up display is an optional system that projects speed and other important driver information onto the windshield.

 {{< sitefiguresized thumb="models/volkswagen/id.4/id.4_pro_4motion/screens_1_st.jpg" title="Volkswagen ID.4 Pro 4MOTION" width="3000" height="2206"  >}}

+### Steering Wheel

+The Volkswagen ID.4 Pro 4MOTION is equipped with a single type of steering wheel:

+- **Circular Steering Wheel**: This steering wheel provides intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.

 ## Infotainment